 Figure 1 shows the evolution of phenolic compounds in leaves of the banana cultivar French 2 at different treatment stages.
 The treatment stage (PNTNI) is the phenolic control stage.
-Indeed, the phenolic content in the control leaves (PNTNI) was 30.5 mg/mg FL.
-When the leaves were inoculated without elicitation (PNTI), this content decreased from 30.5 to 9.1 mg/mg FL, i.e. a decrease of 70.16% compared to the control.
+Indeed, the phenolic content in the control leaves (PNTNI) was 30.50 mg/mg FL.
+When the leaves were inoculated without elicitation (PNTI), this content decreased from 30.50 to 9.10 mg/mg FL, i.e. a decrease of 70.16% compared to the control.
 When the leaves were treated and inoculated, an increase in content was observed compared to the control.
-Thus, in the leaves treated respectively with vacciplant® and the vacciplant®+calliete® mixture and then inoculated, PTVI and PT(V+Ct)I, 142, and 191.10 mg/mg FL were obtained, corresponding to respective increases of 407 and 526.56% compared to the control.
+Thus, in the leaves treated respectively with vacciplant and the vacciplant+calliete mixture and then inoculated, PTVI and PT(V+Ct)I, 142 and 191.10 mg/mg FL were obtained, corresponding to respective increases of 407 and 526.56% compared to the control.
 These results determine that without elicitation, the plant is susceptible to the establishment of infection.
-In addition, vacciplant® and vacciplant®+calliete® accumulated phenolic compounds auguring an acquisition of resistance to M. fijiensis [24].
+In addition, vacciplant and vacciplant+calliete accumulated phenolic compounds auguring an acquisition of resistance to M. fijiensis [24].
 Indeed, the parietal polysaccharides would be elicitors of defensins of phenolic nature.
+It is worth mentioning that calliette accumulated around 92.40 mg/g FL of phenolic compounds (data not shown) which is very low compared to the other both elicitors.
+In fact, these elicitors rich in parietal polysaccharides influence the activation of phenolic biosynthetic pathways.
+Indeed, according to several studies, polysaccharides would hydrolyze into reducing sugars that stimulate the accumulation of phenolic phytoalexins and thus activate defense reactions [25, 26].
+In addition, phenol production from co-treated plants remains better and is even better when treated and inoculated with M. fijiensis.

 Figure 1.
-Phenolic compound content of elicited and inoculated leaves of the plantain cultivar French
+Phenolic compound content of elicited and inoculated leaves of the plantain cultivar French 2

-PNTNI, Untreated and Inoculated Plants; PNTI, Untreated and Inoculated Plants; PTVI, Vacciplant Treated and Inoculated Plants; PT(V+Ct)I, Plants Treated with Vacciplant®+Calliette® and Inoculated.
+PNTNI, Untreated and Inoculated Plants; PNTI, Untreated and Inoculated Plants; PTVI, Vacciplant Treated and Inoculated Plants; PT(V+Ct)I, Plants Treated with Vacciplant+Calliette and Inoculated.
 Histograms topped with the same letter are not significantly different at 5% (Newman-Keuls test); values represent the mean of triplicate.
 Bars are standard errors.